-After two years of intensive assessment and planning, the Indiana Sexual Violence Primary Prevention Council has completed the final draft of "Indiana’s Commitment to Primary Prevention: A State Free of Sexual Violence~2010-2015", Indiana's first comprehensive sexual violence primary prevention plan.
+Indiana has developed its first comprehensive plan to address sexual violence across the state, entitled Indiana’s Commitment to Primary Prevention: A state free of sexual violence 2010-2015.
 Click on the links below to read the different documents that make up the plan.
-For more information, please contact Laura Chavez, Office of Women's Health Program Director, at (317) 233-9156 or firstname.lastname@example.org
+For more information, please contact Terri Lee, Violence Prevention Program Director, at (317) 233-7056 or email at firstname.lastname@example.org.

 Click here to learn about sexual violence primary prevention programs in Indiana.